jfcloutier/karma_system/design_notes/acting.md

 # Acting

-A Cognition Actor (CA) acts by giving itself a goal (its intent) or being given goals (directives), then finding plans that might achieve some or all of these goals, and by executing these plans.
+A Cognition Actor (CA) acts by giving itself a goal (its intent) and by being given goals (directives), then finding plans that might achieve some or all of them, and by executing these plans.

-A CA with intent triggers the recursive, stepwise execution of a plan to achieve the intent when the plan is (transitively) ready to execute.
+A CA with an intent triggers the recursive, stepwise execution of a plan to achieve the intent, as soon as the plan is (transitively) ready to execute.

 A CA initiates action by: